Rafe Furst: Philanthropy and cancer work

+Writing and media

-In October 2009, Furst wrote about an experiment he and Phil Gordon undertook to invest in the lifetime future income of Furst's brother-in-law, filmmaker Jon Gunn.
-The blog entry went viral and was picked up by Wired and Reuters, and soon there were others who began selling portions of their future income stream.
-Furst spoke in 2010 at the TEDActive Conference about the experiment, and by 2012 several efforts were underway to commercialize the concept.
-Furst became an advisor to the business startup Pave, which has adapted and refined Furst's initial concept.
+In October 2009, Furst wrote about an experiment that he and Phil Gordon undertook to invest in the lifetime future income of Furst's brother-in-law, filmmaker Jon Gunn.
+The article went viral and was picked up by WIRED and Reuters, Shortly thereafter, additional individuals began selling portions of their future income streams.

-Furst has devoted a good portion of his writing and thinking to the question of why cancer mortality rates have not improved in the U.S., despite the billions of dollars spent each year on research, treatment and the search for a cure.
-Though not formally trained in oncology or biology, Furst is well-respected in the cancer research community and been invited to participate in cancer conferences and gatherings at the Santa Fe Institute, Van Andel Institute, UCSF Medical Center, Summit Series and X Prize Foundation.
+In 2010, Furst spoke at the TEDActive Conference about the experiment.

-Poker player
+Poker career

 Furst began playing poker in middle school and started a home poker game while at Stanford that continues to this day.
 The group, calling themselves The Tiltboys, became known for their gambling antics and published a book in 2005 titled Tales From the Tiltboys.